The Natural Geographic Divisions of Ecuador

 Food

 Delicious foods of the Amazon include grilled fish wrapped in maito leaves, yuca served mashed, boiled, or fried, and chicha made from the palm fruit, chontaduro.
 The Amazon is also famous for the chontacuro, a grub that lives in the same palm as the fruit.
 To get these grubs, the harvester must chop down the tree.
-If asked to try them, feel free to pass them up as the current rate of harvest is not sustainable, especially if native Ecuadorians want to maintain a supply for themselves.
+If asked to try them, feel free to say no as the current rate of harvest is not sustainable, especially if Indigenous Ecuadorians want to maintain a supply for themselves.

 Tourism